AbdullahGhanem/laravel-smsmisr/readme.md

-# Laravel SMS Misr
+# Laravel SMS Misr (EGYPT)

-Ce plugin vous permet d'envoyer des SMS et des notifications SMS via [SmsMisr](https://www.smsmisr.com/) depuis votre application Laravel.
+This plugin allows you to send SMS and SMS notifications via [SmsMisr](https://www.smsmisr.com/) from your Laravel application.
-Attention, SmsMisr autorise uniquement les SMS transactionnels.

-## Sommaire
+## Summary

 - [Requirements](#requirements)
 - [Installation](#installation)